Take these three steps to help protect your IRS tax refund from poaching.

 - Keep your cards locked up at home

 - Get a locking mailbox and retrieve your mail promptly every day

 - Shred documents that include your SSN and other personal data before you toss them

 - Avoid putting your SSN on forms at doctors’ offices, hospitals, and other service providers – even if they ask for it, see if it’s required

 Additionally, you can register your Social Security number at www.ssa.gov/myaccount to open a “my Social Security account” online.
 This account allows you to check your Social Security statements anytime you want.
 It also shows your earnings, which can reveal that someone has gotten a job using your number.
 It’s another sure sign of SSN identity theft.

 You can learn more about signing up for my Social Security on our personal finance blog Miss Money Bee.

 #3: Only trust mailed IRS communications

-Whether you’ve already file or not, you should never trust any communication from the IRS unless it’s an official mailed letter.
-The IRS will never email you, call you on a phone (even your home landline) or send you a message over social media to initiate contact.
+Whether you’ve already filed or not, you should never trust any communication from the IRS unless it’s an official, mailed letter.
+The IRS will never email you, text you, call you on a phone (even your home landline) or send you a message over social media to initiate contact.
 If someone contacts you any other way claiming to be the IRS, it’s a scam!